mlangguth89/downscaling-cgan/README.md

 [^1]: If numba is not available, we suggest you replace `from properscoring import crps_ensemble` to `from crps import crps_ensemble` in `evaluation.py` and `run_benchmarks.py`.
 This is because properscoring will fall back to an inefficient and memory-heavy CRPS implementation in this case.

+This repo uses Git LFS for the test data.
+To set this up in Bristol, use `module add tools/git-lfs/3.1.0`

+Then `git lfs install` in the repo.

 # High-level data overview

 You should have two main datasets: